Register for Holt Adoptee Camp! Sign Up →

 Massive 7.0 earthquake strikes Haiti

-When the quake hit, many children in care at at our partnering care center, Holt Fontana Village, were already matched with adoptive families in the U.S. In the aftermath, Holt helped arrange for these children to travel to the United States on humanitarian parole visas.
+When the quake hit, many children in care at our partnering care center Holt Fontana Village were already matched with adoptive families in the U.S. In the aftermath, Holt helps arrange for these children to travel to the United States on humanitarian parole visas.

 April 14, 2011

-Holt International celebrates 55 years with a conference and forum in Washington, D.C.
+Holt International celebrates 55 years with a conference in Washington, D.C.

 September 1, 2011